forwardpivot/DOM_img/README.md

 I feel a little more comfortable using arrow functions

 This was just practice with that being said I should use comments more

+I also learned how to use google.
+Super fun